 Baked Cream of Mushroom Pork Chops

 This post may contain affiliate links.
-See my privacy policy for details.
+Please read our privacy policy for additional information.

 Baked cream of mushroom soup pork chops is a quick and easy dinner recipe that’s simply delicious!
-This is definitely a favourite of mine for whipping up a tasty weeknight meal.
+This is definitely a favorite of mine for whipping up a tasty weeknight meal.
+If you are looking for a rice recipe, try my baked pork chops with rice, it also uses mushroom soup.

 A Family Favorite!